pingcap/docs/how-to/secure/enable-tls-clients.md

 ## Reload certificate, key, and CA

-When you need to replace the certificate, the key or CA, you can execute the [`ALTER INSTANCE RELOAD TLS`](/reference/sql/statements/alter-instance.md) statement on the running TiDB instance to reload the certificate ([`ssl-cert`](/reference/configuration/tidb-server/configuration-file.md#ssl-cert)), the key ([`ssl-key`](/reference/configuration/tidb-server/configuration-file.md#ssl-key)), and the CA ([`ssl-ca`](/reference/configuration/tidb-server/configuration-file.md#ssl-ca)) from the original configuration path, after replacing the corresponding file.
-In this case, you do not need to restart the TiDB instance.
+To replace the certificate, the key or CA, first replace the corresponding files, then execute the [`ALTER INSTANCE RELOAD TLS`](/reference/sql/statements/alter-instance.md) statement on the running TiDB instance to reload the certificate ([`ssl-cert`](/reference/configuration/tidb-server/configuration-file.md#ssl-cert)), the key ([`ssl-key`](/reference/configuration/tidb-server/configuration-file.md#ssl-key)), and the CA ([`ssl-ca`](/reference/configuration/tidb-server/configuration-file.md#ssl-ca)) from the original configuration path.
+In this way, you do not need to restart the TiDB instance.

-The newly loaded certificate, key, and CA take effect on the connection established after the statement is successfully executed.
-They have no affect on the connection established before the statement is executed.
+The newly loaded certificate, key, and CA take effect on the connection that is established after the statement is successfully executed.
+The connection established before the statement execution is not affected.

 ## Configure the MySQL client to use encrypted connections